Our Favorite Stops between Glacier and Yellowstone

 6. Gates of the Mountains

 This passage was aptly named by Meriwether Lewis of the Corps of Discovery, when he wrote in his journal In many places, the rocks seem to tumble upon us … I shall call this place the ‘gates of the mountains.’
 The majority of visitors enjoy the area aboard one of two tour boats, the “Sacajawea” and the “Hilger Rose.”
-Check out the tour schedule for this summer!
+Check out the upcoming summer tour schedule!

 8. Grant-Kohrs National Historic Site | Deer Lodge, MT